andyljones/house-price-map/README.md

 ![Price paid](/output/relative_price.png?raw=true)

 ### Notes
- - The commute map uses Green Park as it's destination because that's where I work.
  - It's not actually house prices, it's whatever's in the land registry.
 Which I reckon is mostly house prices, but there's probably a bunch of commercial stuff in there too.
+ - The commute map uses Green Park as it's destination because that's where I commute to.
+To generate your own, change the default origin in [tfl.py](tfl.py).

 ### Sources
  - [UK postcodes](https://www.freemaptools.com/download/full-postcodes/ukpostcodes.zip)